Photographic birding tour in Ghana

 With its developed infrastructure and vibrant culture, Ghana offers a safe, friendly and hassle-free environment for any birding, nature and wildlife photography enthusiast.

-Bird Photography Tour in Ghana
+Ghana Bird Photography Tour highlights include:

 Alternative Tour Name: Ghana Photographic Birding Tour

 You will be met upon your arrival at the Kotoka International airport in Accra Ghana, which is situated on the beautiful “Gold Coast” (Ghana’s former name during its time under British colonial rule) of Western Africa.
 After clearing immigration, collecting your bags and passing through customs you will enter the main arrival hall, where your tour leader/local guide will be waiting to meet you.